paulprzybylowski/gym-jitsu/README.md

 - This web app project was based on the tuturial in [The Web Developer Bootcamp 2022](https://www.udemy.com/course/the-web-developer-bootcamp/).
 - Many thanks to instructor Colt Steele and his team.
+- Thank you to Unsplash for the photos utilized in this app.

 ## Contact